Donaim/miseq-workflow-pres/slides.md

 - **Error metrics tables** - tile-by-cycle quality visualizations

 <!--
 After MiCall finishes processing a run, the results need to reach the people who will interpret them.
 Some of the results, especially proviral, are accessed through RAW_DATA.
-But also MiCall uploads consensus sequences, coverage statistics, and quality metrics into QAI's, where they can be found via run and sample IDs.
+But also MiCall uploads consensus sequences, coverage statistics, and quality metrics into QAI's, where they can be found by run ID.
 -->

 ---